Edwardius/ed-eddy-edward-braindump/content/Psychology and the Mind/Neurons and Neural Cells.md

 - Dendrites: receive input, covered in **spines** (plastic, motile, change shape in seconds).
 - Axon: conducts signals, insulated by **myelin** with gaps called **Nodes of Ranvier**.
 ## **Axonal Transport**
-- Microtubules serve as “tracks.”
+- Microtubules serve as "tracks."
 - **Kinesin**: moves cargo _anterograde_ (from soma → axon terminal).
 - **Dynein**: moves cargo _retrograde_ (axon terminal → soma).
-- Ensures neurotransmitters, vesicles, and proteins reach where they’re needed.
+- Ensures neurotransmitters, vesicles, and proteins reach where they're needed.
 ## **The Synapse**
 - Coined by **Charles Sherrington (1906)**: neurons are not continuous but communicate at junctions.
 - **Presynaptic terminal** releases **neurotransmitters**.